The 9th Leicester Scout Group

 Scout Group Meetings:

-Meeting are currently held each Monday between 6:30pm and 8:30pm.
+Meeting are currently held each Monday between 7pm and 8:45pm (these changed in April 2022).
 A full programme can be found here